lacogitolab/lacogitolab.github.io/content/_posts/2025-11-05-composable-intelligence.md

 date: 2025-11-05
 author: "Xiaming Chen"
 header-img: "img/post-bg-universe.jpg"
-tags: ["Composable AI", "Hierarchical Learning", "Neuro-symbolic"]
+tags: ["Composable Learning", "Hierarchical Learning", "Neuro-symbolic"]
 ---

 From a physical point of view, everything in the world, from stones to brains,